p5py/p5-examples/README.rst

 of Daniel Shiffman's examples are also in the public domain.
 The copyright for other credited files remains with the original authors.

+All images have been taken from the Wikimedia Commons.
+Please refer to the `ATTRIBUTION <ATTRIBUTION>`_ file for usage information for each image.

 The ported code and new examples are licensed under the MIT License.
 See `LICENSE <LICENSE>`_ for details.